Canyon de Chelly Wilderness Solo

 Our itinerary for the Canyon de Chelly wilderness solo:

-- Oct 8: arrive in Chinle, AZ late afternoon, allowing for travel that day.
-(Note that the hotel cost for this night is not included in the price of the journey but we will make a group reservation at Thunderbird Lodge.)
+• Oct 6: arrive in Chinle, AZ late afternoon, allowing for travel that day.
+(Note that the hotel cost for this night is not included in the price of the journey but we will make a group reservation at Thunderbird Lodge, cost ~$95/room.)

-- Oct 12: return in the morning with drumming and smudging; sacred circle to share experiences; a celebratory meal.
+• Oct 11: return in the morning with drumming; sacred circle to share experiences; a celebratory meal.

-- Oct 13: closing ceremony before we break down camp, if we have time, hike the Yei Bi Chei trail (or “trail of the gods”) with our Diné guides — truly unlike any other hike you’ll ever do; stop at the famed White House Ruins to see how the ancient ones lived centuries ago; drive out of the canyon late afternoon.
+• Oct 12: closing ceremony before we break down camp, hike to the famed White House Ruins to see how the ancient ones lived centuries ago, drive out of the canyon and return to Albuquerque by early evening.

 To register, please contact us at cheryl@leadfeather.org or click here to register online.
 We do have generous scholarships for our wilderness solo journeys, including this one, so if cost is an issue please don’t let it get in the way of joining us.

 Two Bonuses!
-Once you sign up for this journey we’ll send you a pre-journey email with suggested readings and thought-provoking questions to get you ready for our time together.
+Once you sign up for this journey we’ll send you a pre-journey email with suggested readings and thought-provoking questions to get you ready for our timLong view of CdC shade housee together.
 A month before the journey we’ll gather together on Zoom to prepare for the wilderness solo.

 Thank you for helping us support our Diné guides so they can continue with their mission to share this powerful landscape with others.
 A portion of your fees also go to support our efforts to protect the Southwest’s wild areas.